twinstar6980/Twinning.Documentation/english/usage.md

 >
 > @ `Android` \
 > can pass in command line arguments through `Intent`: `action = "com.twinstar.toolkit.shell_gui.action.LAUNCH", extra = { "command": Array<String> }`.

+## Using `Helper`

+The `Modding Worker` module of `Helper` provides a UI similar to the `Shell GUI`, but the style is more modernize for the `Windows 11` system theme.

+After opening the `Modding Worker` page, click the `Launch` button at the bottom of the interface to launch the session.
+Click the pin button at the top right of the interface to edit additional arguments for each launch.

+> The `launch_helper.cmd` script in the home directory can quickly start the `Modding Worker`.
+Multiple files can be dragged onto the script and released to append additional arguments.

 ## Forwarding file